LibraryCarpentry/lc-tdm/_episodes/02-jupyter-notebook.md

 ---
 title: "Starting Jupyter Notebook"
 teaching: 5
-exercises: 0
+exercises: 3
 questions:
 - "What is Jupyter Notebook?"
-- "How do I start it up?"
 objectives:
 - "Learn what Jupyter Notebook is"
 - "Start Jupyter Notebook"
 keypoints:
-- "Jupyter Notebook is a tool to run small pieces of code and create visualisations easily.
+- "Jupyter Notebook is a tool to run small pieces of code and create visualisations more easily than via the command line.
 It is useful for running tutorials and lessons such as this one."
 ---

 ## Introduction to Jupyter Notebook